enigma131/stb0899/README.md

 This module source will create a new Linux kernel module with enhanced capabilities (performance for low C/N signal, restore signal monitoring ...)

 As it is based on inline kernel module replacing, you need first to install closest kernel source for your distribtion.

-Example, for Debian Bullseye, you can take : sudo wget https://mirrors.edge.kernel.org/pub/linux/kernel/v5.x/linux-5.10.tar.xz Then uncompress it to the right directory: sudo tar -xf linux-5.10.tar.xz /usr/src
+As example, for Debian Bullseye, you can take :

+sudo wget https://mirrors.edge.kernel.org/pub/linux/kernel/v5.x/linux-5.10.tar.xz

+Then uncompress it to the right directory:

+sudo tar -xf linux-5.10.tar.xz /usr/src

-Next, get the repository to local: git clone https://github.com/enigma131/stb0899.git Here, you have to adjust the rigt kernel path for KERNSRC and KERNELSOURCE in Makefile: nano stb0899/Makefile
+Next, get the repository to local:

+git clone https://github.com/enigma131/stb0899.git

+Here, you have to adjust the rigt kernel path for KERNSRC and KERNELSOURCE in Makefile:

+nano stb0899/Makefile

 Make changes and save the file.